sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 )
 ```

-Let's store the sql sentence in our service:
+Let's store the sql sentence in our service(we do not discuss how to design db and write sql here):

 ```java
 private static final String SQL_CREATE = "CREATE TABLE IF NOT EXISTS `todo` (\n" +